 - Ruhr dams trip report 27 March 2013

 However, the RAF website somewhat disguised that the dams raid did not reach the effect hoped for against hope.
-Until 2013, the RAF website downplayed (source) the priority of the Sorpe dam in the dams raid operation, while in this later version other results from the Battle of the Ruhr campaign, and beyond, are attributed to the dams raid.
+Until 2013, the RAF website downplayed (source) the priority of the Sorpe dam in the dams raid operation, while in the later version other results from the Battle of the Ruhr campaign, and beyond, were attributed to the dams raid.

 - Münster trip report 15/17 November 2014, with a visit to the Dortmund-Ems Canal aqueducts near Ladbergen.